 Our team completed the first ever continent to continent marine debris survey leaving Sausolito, California for Yokohama, Japan using a high speed trawl net to generate a data set to add to the global understanding of how much marine debris is on the ocean’s surface and to discover how ocean plastics threaten marine life and human health.This project was run in collaboration with our Save or Seas Foundation and with counsel from our partner 5 Gyres.
 Samples will also be analyzed for persistent organic pollutants (POP) such as PCB’s and pesticides through University of Tokyo’s International Pellet Watch Program.
 Samples will also be processed at Baltimore Underground Science Space.
 Water samples will be provided to Marine Environmental Research Institute through the Adventurers and Scientists for Conservation Program.

 Monitoring Marine Life

 To collect detection files of monitored marine life across the Pacific Ocean to provide data to collective organizations such as Tagging of Pacific Predators for scientists to monitor migratory routes of tagged species.

-We will sail over 7,000nm on a W.D.
+We will sail over 7,000nm on Sakura a W.D.
 Schock Harbor 29.
 The Harbor 29 is the latest design by WD Schock.
 The boat is in many ways an extended version of the classic Harbor 25.
 By working with WD Schock we will be able to complete the longest marine plastics survey in history.
-We will depart the The Strictly Sail Pacific Boat Show in Oakland, California.
+Sakura departed after the The Strictly Sail Pacific Boat Show in Oakland, California.